** IT'S POLLEN SEASON! DO YOU HAVE ELDERBERRY ON HAND? **

 Giant Hogweed can grow up to 20 feet tall with huge leaves up to 9 feet wide.
 It’s on the Federal Noxious Weed List because it's invasive and can cause severe burns if touched, and the sap is poisonous.
 It has hollow stems streaked with reddish-purple, just like hemlock.
 These are nature’s warning labels!
 The white flowers grow in umbels up to 3 feet across, and might be mistaken for elderberry.
 And if you find this plant, call an expert to help you remove it!

-Folks have also been known to confuse elderflowers with the blooms of white Hydrangea and baby Crape Myrtles.
-Hydrangea produce densely packed snowball or cone-shaped clusters of flowers in midsummer, often weighing down their stems.
-Leaf shape varies, but leaves are generally large.
+Another common error is to confuse elderflowers with the blooms of white Hydrangea and baby Crape Myrtles.
+Hydrangeas produce densely packed snowball or cone-shaped clusters of flowers in midsummer, often weighing down their stems.
+Leaf shape varies, but are always large.
 The bark turns darker and peels off in the winter.

 Crape Myrtle has glossy green leaves with smooth edges that come to a pointed tip.
 Large flower clusters form on the ends of branches from July to September.